NXT 2.0 TV preview: The lineup for Tuesday's show - Pro Wrestling Dot Net

 -The NXT 2.0 debut of A-Kid.

-Powell’s POV: A-Kid’s opponent was not announced, but there was a backstage segment that seemed to establish that Kushida will face him at some point.
+Powell’s POV: A-Kid’s opponent was not announced, but there was a backstage segment on last week’s show that seemed to establish that Kushida will face him at some point.
 Join John Moore for his live reviews of NXT every Tuesday at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members.

 Be the first to comment